 SENDCOs and Assistant SENDCOs from across the Trust regularly attend the LAs SENCO network meetings and Trust network meetings.
 All SENDCOs will be members of NASEN to keep abreast of local and national updates, have been involved in various LA working groups, have a wide range of experience as Locality Area SENCOs, delivering training to other SENDCOs etc.

 14. Storing and Managing Information

-Minerva Learning Trust Data Protection Policy can be found on the Trust website at https://minervalearningtrust.co.uk/about-us/statutory-information.
+Minerva Learning Trust Data Protection Policy can be found on the Trust website at Statutory Information - Minerva Learning Trust.
+This